bendichter/bendichter.github.io/_pages/about.md

 Much of this work focused on how we control the pitch of our voice when we speak and sing.

 I did my undergraduate work at the University of Pittsburgh, in the [SMILE lab](https://smile.pitt.edu/) under the supervision of Dr. Aaron Batista.
 I learned how to design probbablilstic models of neural activity, which guides my thinking about neural data analysis to this day.

+## Hobbies
+I love to travel and dance West Coast Swing.